Dynamic Access Policies

 Configure Endpoint Attribute Selection Criteria in DAP

 Endpoint attributes contain information about the endpoint system environment, posture assessment results, and applications.
-The threat defense dynamically generates a collection of endpoint attributes during session establishment and stores these attributes in a database that is associated with the session.
-Each DAP record specifies the endpoint selection attributes that must be satisfied for the threat defense to choose it for a session.
-The threat defense selects only DAP records that satisfy every condition configured.
+The Firewall Threat Defense dynamically generates a collection of endpoint attributes during session establishment and stores these attributes in a database that is associated with the session.
+Each DAP record specifies the endpoint selection attributes that must be satisfied for the Firewall Threat Defense to choose it for a session.
+The Firewall Threat Defense selects only DAP records that satisfy every condition configured.

 Procedure